• Skip to primary navigation

 fatemeasaditb@tamu.edu

-Fatemeh’s background lies in the field of Naval Architecture and Marine Engineering, specializing in Fluid-Structure Interactions of composites.
-With a Master’s degree in the field, her research focused on exploring the behavior of composites under different fluid conditions.
-Currently, Fatemeh is engaged in the corrosion control of offshore infrastructures, where she applies her expertise to safeguard vital assets from degradation in the harsh marine environment.
+Fatemeh holds a background in Naval Architecture and Marine Engineering with a specialization in fluid–structure interactions of composites.
+During her Master’s studies, she investigated the behavior of composite materials under varying fluid conditions.
+Currently, her doctoral research focuses on corrosion control of offshore infrastructures, where she applies her expertise to protect critical assets from degradation in harsh marine environments.

 Abdullah Othman